Skip to main content

 The researchers’ comprehensive approach yielded an assessment of past conservation impacts, predictions on short-term outcomes with and without continued efforts, and projections of long-term population recovery potential, offering valuable insights into the effectiveness of rhino conservation strategies and future possibilities.

-Currently, the majority of the African black rhino population inhabits government protected areas, the rest are protected on private reserves/properties and some on communal lands.
-Under the current threat of poaching, further expansion of rhino populations range will largely be born by conservation on private and communal lands.
+Currently, the majority of the African black rhino population inhabits government-protected areas; the rest are protected on private reserves/properties and some on communal lands.
+Under the current threat of poaching, rhinos need further expansion of their range, which will largely be borne by conservation on private and communal lands.

 Takeaways